awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 ## Step 4: Create and Publish a Lambda Function<a name="ml-console-create-lambda"></a>

-In this step, you create a Lambda function and configure it to use the deployment package that was created in [Step 2: Install the MXNet Framework](#install-mxnet)\.
+In this step, you create a Lambda function and configure it to use the deployment package\.
 Then, you publish a function version and create an alias\.

 The Lambda function deployment package is named `greengrassObjectClassification.zip`\.
+This is the `zip` file that was generated during the MXNet framework installation in [Step 2: Install the MXNet Framework](#install-mxnet)\.
 It contains an inference app that performs common tasks, such as loading models, importing Apache MXNet, and taking actions based on predictions\.
 The app contains the following key components:
 + App logic:
   + **load\_model\.py**\.
 Loads MXNet models\.
   + **greengrassObjectClassification\.py**\.
 Runs predictions on images that are streamed from the camera\.
 + Dependencies:
   + **greengrasssdk**\.
-Required library for all Python Lambda functions\.
-  + **mxnet**\.
-Required library for Python Lambda functions that run local inference using MXNet\.
-+ License:
-  + **license**\.
-Contains the required Greengrass Core Software License Agreement\.
+The AWS IoT Greengrass Core SDK for Python, used by the function to publish MQTT messages\.
 **Note**
-You can reuse these dependencies and license when you create new MXNet inference Lambda functions\.
+The `mxnet` library was installed on the core device during the MXNet framework installation\.

 First, create the Lambda function\.

-1. In the AWS IoT console, in the navigation pane, choose **Greengrass**, and then choose **Groups**\.
+1. In the AWS IoT Core console, in the navigation pane, choose **Greengrass**, and then choose **Groups**\.
-![\[The navigation pane in the AWS IoT console with Groups highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-groups.png)
+![\[The navigation pane in the AWS IoT Core console with Groups highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-groups.png)

 1. Choose the Greengrass group where you want to add the Lambda function\.